bttv-android/bttv/CONTRIBUTING.md

 ### genmonke

-During initialization the disass / extraced dir is initialized with an empty git repo.
+During initialization the disass dir is initialized with an empty git repo.
 Right after the disassemblement the first commit is made and tagged "base".
 This is used to generate the patch file.
-`monke.patch` is thus the result of a diff between master and base.
+`patches` is thus the result of a diff between master and base.

 #### Only source changes